MicrosoftDocs/learn/learn-pr/azure/monitor-java-azure/includes/2-what-is-monitoring.md

 ## Next steps

-In the next exercise, we'll configure your Sample Spring application and set it up for monitoring.
+In the next exercise, we'll configure a Sample Spring application and set it up for monitoring.